sockeye44/instavpn/README.md

 ![img](http://i.imgur.com/67dwCdA.png)
 ========

 ## This project is deprecated!
-It works well with Ubuntu 14.04, but will not work with next releases
+It will not work with next Ubuntu releases

 ### Requirements
 * Ubuntu 14.04